Thespee/Workout-tracker/README.md

 As a user, I want to be able to:
 - save a workout on file
 - load a workout from file
-- save a cumulative list of exercises to file
-- load exercises from that list into workouts

 A few other things I did from phase 1 as a clever way to procrastinate on doing actually useful things:
 - as a user I want to be able to see my workout history